candidtim/candidtim.github.io/_posts/2025-04-24-MCP-goes-beyond-context-injection.md

 Agent architecture**.

 Personally, I have found that writing an MCP server is the most intuitive way to learn more about it.
-Creating new client applications on the hand is about inventing new use cases and new services, which is naturally harder, but arguably more exciting.
+Creating new client applications on the other hand is about inventing new use cases and new services, which is naturally harder, but arguably more exciting.
 I am keen to see more of these in the future!

 --